 Go Ultra: You're a power user who needs maximum Pro-model quotas daily.
 You want Deep Think for complex reasoning.
 Video generation is part of your workflow.

 Try the free tier for a week or two first.
 If you consistently hit the usage cap, head to the official subscriptions page to find the right plan.
+Already sure you want to pay but undecided between Plus / Pro / Ultra?
+See the three-tier comparison guide.

 Free vs Paid at a Glance